Martell is a cognac house founded in 1715 by Jean Martell. Martell is located in Cognac, France on the Charente River.

 Alcohol: 40% (80 proof)

 Age:Martell V.S. is crafted from eaux-de-vie from the Grande and Petite Champagne, Borderies and Fins Bois growing crus.
-It is aged between five to seven years in French Tronçais oak barrels.
+It is aged at least two years in French Tronçais oak barrels.

 Martell V.S. in packaged in a Bordeaux style wine bottle with a medallion at the base of the neck featuring the 1715 family logo of Louis XIV and the words “Cognac Martell” embossed on it.
 The bottle neck also has engraved script that reads “A Martell”: